Klymit Pillow X Review: Is It a Good Ultralight Backpacking Pillow?

 We’re all willing to tolerate slight discomfort in the backcountry.
 At some level, we accept that imperfect sleep is a small price to pay when exploring the great outdoors.
 We especially tend to deny gear-caused discomfort when said gear costs a pretty penny.

 But bring that gear home to the luxury of a Tempurpedic bed and you’ve entered a zero-tolerance zone for discomfort.
 I replaced all four of my perfectly luxurious home pillows with one Klymit X. By doing so, I was able to quickly, precisely and someewhat brutally identify everything wrong with it as a pillow (which we understand isn’t exactly fair but it serves as a nice comparison.
 Take my ruthlessness with a grain of salt).

 - Weight: 1.95 oz.

 - Inflation: Two breaths

 I’m hard pressed to recommend the Klymit X for anything other than cheap, ultralight backpacking.
 If you’re car camping or just using this for weekends, I don’t believe the ounce-for-ounce difference makes up for the lack of comfort.
 If you sleep on your side or even your stomach (like I do when I’m backpacking), the X design doesn’t work well.

-The Klymit Pillow X satisfies a very specific need — one for an ultralight backpacker who doesn’t want to spend $49 on the 1.6 oz Exped Air Pillow UL or add an extra half ounce to their pack by going with our favorites, the Therm-a-Rest Trekker Pillow Case and Cocoon Hyperlight Air-Core Pillow.
+The Klymit Pillow X satisfies a very specific need — one for an ultralight backpacker who doesn’t want to put up the money for a 1.6 oz Exped Air Pillow UL or add an extra half ounce to their pack by going with our favorites, the Therm-a-Rest Trekker Pillow Case and Cocoon Hyperlight Air-Core Pillow.